tristanic/isolde/isolde/docs/source/tutorials/intro/cryo_intro/cryo_intro.rst

 __ cxcmd:clipper\ spotlight;view\ \/B:383;cofr\ center

+*(Note: in some subsequent run-throughs of this tutorial scenario, by the time I got to here the simulation had already rattled Ser383 in to place on its own.
+Don't be surprised if your model doesn't look exactly like the above)*

 The density here is rather weak and patchy, but good enough as it stands to show that this loop is probably mis-threaded (remember, you can adjust your contours with *alt-scroll*).
 While it *is* possible to remodel using just this map, this provides us with the opportunity to try out a neat trick that often works well with cryo-EM maps.
 Many such maps are either somewhat over-sharpened or sharpened to optimise the well-resolved regions at the expense of sites like this (although examples do exist of badly *under*-sharpened maps as well).
 Maps with a judicious amount of smoothing (or "blurring", if you prefer) are often better at showing the connectivity in weakly-resolved regions, where strongly sharpened maps break down into uninterpretable noise.
 If